 From 21 August 2014 to 3 May 2015 at the Museum of the City of Brussels.

 From 1 to 2 November 2014, guided tours around the theme of All Saints.
-In French and Dutch.
+In French, Dutch and German.
 Departure at the Parvis Notre-Dame in Laeken.

 Public consultation of the Haren Master Plan